So much to see – wallets optional

 Canberra is home to about 80 embassies and high commissions, representing countries such as Belgium, Egypt and Canada.
 Admire the distinctive architecture and beautiful gardens.
 Most are open to the public and are free.

 Plus, many local creations are on display in Canberra’s welcoming museums and galleries.
 Markets on the weekends are great options for spending as little, or as much, as you like.
-Try the renowned Capital Region Farmers Markets on Saturday mornings in Mitchell or the Old Bus Depot Markets in Kingston on Sunday mornings.
+Try the renowned Capital Region Farmers Markets on Saturday mornings in Mitchell or the Haig Park Village Markets in Braddon on Sundays.

 The economical great outdoors